Visual Localization Under Appearance Change: Filtering Approaches: Related Works

-Our proposed method is different from the above methods, in that we seek not only the current 6 DoF pose of the camera as a point estimate but as a distribution over the space of all possible locations in the map.
-Therefore, we employ a probabilistic filtering framework, namely Monte Carlo localization, that takes into account the constraints on motion of the vehicle and the temporal nature of the localization task.
-To deal with appearance change, we propose a novel observation encoder based on image retrieval which relies on dense local features and encoding technique to ensure the robustness against environmental changes.
-While, previous works \cite{wolf2005robust} \cite{wolf2002robust} \cite{menegatti2004image} have combined Monte Carlo localization with image retrieval for localizing a robot in an indoor environment, they only consider the case of a robot moving on plane (3-DoF) while we aim to recover the complete 6-DoF pose of the robot.
-Also, while these works \cite{wolf2005robust} \cite{wolf2002robust} \cite{menegatti2004image} only test their method in the indoor environment, in which the appearance changes are insignificant; we show that due to the reduced size of the representation, our method can perform robustly in a large-scale outdoor environment with significant appearance changes, i.e., the car traverses over 10 km in its run.
+Our proposed method is different from above methods, in that we seek not only the current 6 DoF pose of the camera as a point estimate but as a distribution over the space of all possible locations in the map.
+Therefore, we employ probabilistic filtering frameworks, namely Hidden Markov Model and Monte Carlo localization, that take into account the constraints on motion of the vehicle and the temporal nature of the localization task.
+To deal with appearance changes, we propose a novel observation encoder which relies on dense local features and an encoding technique to ensure the robustness against environmental changes.
+While, previous works \cite{wolf2005robust,wolf2002robust,menegatti2004image} used probabilistic filtering-based methods for localizing a robot in an indoor environment, they only consider the case of a robot moving on plane (3 DoF) while we aim to recover the complete 6 DoF pose of the robot.
+Also, while these works \cite{wolf2005robust,wolf2002robust,menegatti2004image} only test their methods in the indoor environment, in which the appearance change is insignificant; we show that our methods can perform robustly in a large-scale outdoor environment with significant appearance change, i.e., the car traverses over 10 km in its run.